 (I also believe the traditional view of the church that God is neither male or female.
 Thus male and female can both (equally) be in God’s image.)

 God made Eve as a helper suitable for him/ helper who is just right for him/ helper fit for him/ help meet for him/ helper as his complement/ authority corresponding to him/ companion for him who corresponds to him/ helper — as his counterpart (how different translations translate Genesis 2:18) for Adam.
 In my Afrikaans Bible, it says the Afrikaans equivalent of “a helper, an equal”.
 The Hebrew word translated “helper” mostly refers to God when this word for help(er) is used.
 As in “My help comes from the LORD, who made heaven and earth.”
 (Ps.
 121:2).
-This meaning of helper is not an assistant you order around, but a strength and rescuer.
-The Hebrew word beside helper, the one translated “meet for him/ suitable/ his complement” show that, unlike God, she is not a superior.
-This word is for someone beside or opposite you, on your own level, even nose-to-nose and eye-to-eye on your height.
+This meaning of helper is not an assistant you order around, but a strength and a rescuer.
+The Hebrew word beside helper, the one translated “meet for him/ suitable/ his complement” show that, unlike God, she is not his superior.
+This word is for someone beside you, or opposite you, on your own level, even nose-to-nose and eye-to-eye on your height.

-After God stated his original intend for man and women both ruling and being eye-to-eye and nose-to-nose equal, a load of things happened in the Old Testament that shows the people did not actually live out God’s design for equality very well.
+After God stated his original intention for man and women both ruling and being eye-to-eye and nose-to-nose equal, a load of things happened in the Old Testament that shows the people did not actually live out God’s design for equality very well.
 One of the best examples is probably the whole book of Judges.

-The story of Judges consists of many cycles of 1) Israel lives close to God and things go well –> 2) They wander away –> 3) Things go wrong –> 4) Israel repents –> 1) Israel lives close to God and things go well –> 2) They wander away… With time, they wander further away and repent less often, until God is completely silent by the end of the book.
+The story of Judges consists of many cycles of 1) Israel lives close to God and things go well –> 2) They wander away –> 3) Things go wrong –> 4) Israel repents –> 1) Israel lives close to God and things go well –> 2) They wander away… With time, they wander further away, they repent less often, until God is completely silent by the end of the book.

 Early in the book, with people living close to God, you find stories of a woman getting land to manage (ch 1), the judge Deborah (ch 4) and a female military hero (ch 4) who is the only Bible woman to be called ” blessed above all women”.
-Late in the book, with people living so far from God that God is not speaking any more, a woman is the victim of a gruesome rape-murder, and the Benjaminite tribe (not perverted individuals but the whole tribe as a group) kidnaps women.
-These are examples of the horrors that happens when God’s design for male and female equality is not followed.
+Late in the book, with people living so far from God that God is not speaking anymore, a woman is the victim of a gruesome rape-murder, and the Benjaminite tribe (not perverted individuals but the whole tribe as a group) kidnaps women.
+These are examples of the horrors that happen when God’s design for male and female equality is not followed.

 Then comes Jesus.
 Jesus came not to be served but to serve.
-(Mark 10:45) To those who quarreled about status and position, he commanded that they should become like children.
+(Mark 10:45) To those who quarrelled about status and position, he commanded that they should become like children.
 (Mat.
 18:1-3) He said to help the least – which is really not a way to get status or uphold hierarchies.
 (Mat 25:34-45) He warned that the kings of this world exercise authority, but His disciples should be different.
 (Luk.
 22:25-27) He spoke against patriarchy by saying that only God is our Father, our teacher, our master.
 (Mat.
 23:8-11).
 He claimed those who want to be the greatest should be the servants of all.
 Jesus said one of the two biggest commandments is to love others as yourself.
 (Luk.
 10:27)

 If you love others as yourself, would you tell people with equal knowledge to you that they should one-sidedly obey and you should get the deciding vote?
 I can’t imagine that you would.